Newly Admitted students: check out our New Student Info site.

 A hold will be placed on your records and transcripts for failure to complete your exit requirement.

-Please Note: A Federal Student Aid Pin (the same PIN you used to sign your FAFSA) is required to complete all of the federal mandatory items listed above.
-If the student has misplaced the PIN, please visit www.pin.ed.gov.
+Please Note: A Federal Student Aid ID (the same FSA ID you used to sign your FAFSA) is required to complete all of the federal mandatory items listed above.
+If the student has misplaced the FSA ID, please visit https://fsaid.ed.gov/npas/index.htm.

 Parents of dependent undergraduate students may apply for the Federal Direct PLUS Loan to cover educational expenses that are not covered by the FAFSA package.